 - After that, open the XLSX FileStream object using the Workbook class.

 - Finally, call the Workbook.Save() method to save the document in PDF format.
 It takes the output file path and the SaveFormat type (PDF) as arguments.

 The following code sample demonstrates how to convert XBRL to a PDF using C#.

 Convert XBRL XML to PDF in C#

 We can also convert the XBRL data from an XML file (.xml) to a PDF document by following the steps mentioned earlier.
 However, we just need to input the .xml file instead of the .xbrl file in the first step.

 The following code sample demonstrates how to convert an XML file to a PDF document using C#.

 Get a Free License

 You can get a free temporary license to try the library without evaluation limitations.

 In this article, we have learned how to convert an XBRL file to a PDF document.
 We have also seen how to save XBRL data from an XML file to a PDF document programmatically.
 Besides, you can learn more about Aspose.Finance for .NET API using the documentation.
-In case of any ambiguity, please feel free to contact us on the forum.
+In case of any ambiguity, please feel free to contact us on our free support forum.